 Diego S. Cardoso and Casey J. Wichman.
 (R&R) Working Paper

-Abstract In the US, recent trends suggest that the cost of water and wastewater is rising three-times faster than inflation and water infrastructure requires more than 1-trillion USD investments over the next 20-25 years.
-In this paper, we assemble the most comprehensive data set of utility water and sewer prices in the US, capturing approximately 45% of the US population, matched with community-level socioeconomic characteristics and typical levels of consumption.
-Using these data, we provide a large-scale snapshot of the distributional burden of water and sewer bills across income groups, geography, and race.
-Descriptive statistics suggest that 13.8% households have water and sewer expenditures greater than what the EPA deems affordable, and that households in the lowest income decile pay on average 7.8% of their annual income on water and sewer service.
-We show that using median household income at the county level drastically understates the extent of the water affordability problem relative to using the full income distribution within Census block groups.
-Additionally, we find that the number of households facing affordability concerns is positively associated with water and sewer price levels, impoverished residents, and the proportion of black residents, after conditioning on poverty levels.
-Lastly, we simulate self-sufficient water affordability programs, implemented at the county level, that redistribute the burden borne by low-income customers.
-We show that affordability policies that provide a lump-sum rebate to low-income households and are paid for by income taxes dominate policies that change marginal incentives for water and sewer consumption.
+Abstract In the US, the cost of water and wastewater services is rising three-times faster than inflation.
+Over the next 20–25 years, required investments in water infrastructure are estimated to exceed $1 trillion, further increasing service costs.
+Combined with stagnating income levels, especially for poor households, increased costs will likely aggravate water affordability issues.
+Here, we document the extent of water affordability concerns in the US across income, geography, and race.
+We find that 10% of households face water affordability concerns, defined as expenditures on essential water and sewer services greater than 4.5% of annual household income.
+Households in the lowest income decile pay on average 6.8% of their annual income on water and sewer service.
+Our estimates are based on one of the most comprehensive data sets of water and sewer prices to date, matched with Census block-group-level socioeconomic characteristics and covering approximately 45% of the US population.
+We demonstrate that using median household income at the county level drastically understates the extent of the water affordability problem.
+Additionally, we find that the number of households facing affordability concerns is positively associated with water and sewer price levels, impoverished residents, and the proportion of black residents even after conditioning on poverty levels.
+Lastly, we show that self-sufficient water affordability policies that provide a lump-sum rebate to low-income households and are paid for by income taxes are more effective at redistributing the burden borne by low-income customers than policies that change marginal incentives for water and sewer consumption.